AlFahiyanSiyam/AlFahiyanSiyam.github.io/README.md

 ## Instructions

 ### Step 1: Create GitHub Pages repository
+1.1: To create a repository to [click here](https://github.com/new)

 ### Step 2: Setting up a copy of GitHub repository on personal computer